Keflon/Maui.MvvmZero/README.md

 # FunctionZero.Maui.MvvmZero

-## Major Improvements
+## NET 8 is now supported.
-This is a first release for package 2.0.0.
-All functionality for building and navigating pages is complete.
+Use version 8.0.0 and above if building for MAUI .NET 8.
 Some interfaces may not be final, though any changes will be simple to accommodate.

 [Nuget](https://www.nuget.org/packages/FunctionZero.Maui.MvvmZero),  [Source](https://github.com/Keflon/Maui.MvvmZero).